 The church is currently under renovation – the bits that have already been renovated are of a beautiful, sheer white!

-Most people who travel to Guyana do so to appreciate its incredible wildlife and nature, as well as to get to know its indigenous peoples and cultures.
-Walter Roth Museum of Anthropology is a great place to learn more about Guyana’s Amerindian heritage.
+To get to know Guyana’s indigenous peoples and cultures, heat to Walter Roth Museum of Anthropology.
+This is a great place to learn more about Guyana’s Amerindian heritage.
 There are artifacts, exhibits, photographs and a lot of reading material.
 The permanent exhibition is laid out on two floors.
 Keep in mind that as with most museums in Georgetown, Guyana, visitors are not allowed to take photos of the interior unless someone is posing in the frame.

 Visit the National Museum of Guyana